 This ancient city is steeped in history and was the only Mayan city built along the coastline.
 It was prominently known as being a seaport, trading in jade and turquoise.

 Take a guided tour to make the most of your visit and get taken back in time to see what life was once like inside the city walls.

 Once you've explored the city, cool off in the soothing waters on the gorgeous beach below, or enjoy strolling around more of this beautiful archeological landmark.

 Written by Sarah from In Search of Sarah.

-As one of the New Seven Wonders of the World, Machu Picchu is a true marvel.
+As one of the New Seven Wonders of the World and one of the most famous landmarks in Peru, Machu Picchu is a true marvel.
 This 500-year old citadel perches precariously on a crest between steep mountains in the middle of the Peruvian Andes.

 Once a royal estate, it was abandoned by the Incas in the 1500s after the Spanish arrived in Peru.
 Although local people knew of its location, it was not known to the world until 1911.

 To get to Machu Picchu, many go via the Inca Trail, a four-day hike through the mountains.
 If you take this adventurous route, you can explore several incredible Inca ruins on the way to Machu Picchu as you follow the trail.

 But you don’t have to hike there!
 From Cusco, you can get a train to Aguas Calientes, and from there, buses make the steep drive up to the citadel throughout the day.

 Overcrowding is a problem at Machu Picchu, especially in the mornings, when many rush to experience the sunrise.